 Enjoy your complimentary continental breakfast in the open-air dining area surrounded by jungle greenery.
 In the afternoon, the eatery transforms into a lounge where you can sip Costa Rican coffee while reading a book, but keep in mind that it doesn't serve lunch or dinner.
 You can also relax at the outdoor swimming pool or Kokoro's own hot springs pool, complete with a waterfall.

-Hotel Kokoro Arenal is further from La Fortuna than other recommended boutique accommodations.
-It's helpful to have a car, as you'll be in the Palma area, about 5 miles (8 km) from the town center.
+Hotel Kokoro Arenal is farther from La Fortuna than other recommended boutique accommodations.
+Having a car is helpful, as you'll be in the Palma area, about 5 miles (8 km) from the town center.